Kong/docs.konghq.com/app/2.3.x/external-plugins.md

 ---
-title: Plugins In Other Languages
+title: Plugins in Other Languages
 ---

 ## Introduction